Visitor Center Exhibit

 On exhibit, is also a SATOR plate, c.1880 that was part of the Pennsylvania German tradition of powwow.
 Pennsylvania Germans believed that they could extinguish a fire without water by drawing the SATOR pattern on a plate and tossing it into the fire.
 Collection of Patricia and Donald Herr

-There are also significant pieces on display from the Barnes Foundation and Winterthur Museum that have never been seen by the public.
+There are also significant pieces on display that have never been seen by the public.

 This exhibit is made possible by a generous grant from the Richard C. Von Hess Foundation.